 - During 8.30-4.30 phone the Consult Liaison team Duty Phone on 021 492 403, or ext.
 23303 and ask for the Duty Crisis staff member

 - After hours all children and adolescents who self-harm must be referred to the child psychiatric registrar on call (call ADHB switchboard), who may consult the on-call child & adolescent psychiatrist.
-Follow-up with a Community Child and Adolescent Mental Health Team should be arranged for all, either at Kari Centre (Auckland District Health Board), Marinoto West or North (Waitemata), Whirinaki (South Auckland).
+They will arrange follow-up with a Community Child and Adolescent Mental Health Team.

 Epidemiology and Risks of Suicide in New Zealand.